microsoft/coe-starter-kit/coe-cli/docs/alm/before-you-start.md

 This can be done using the following steps
 1. Go to https://make.powerapps.com/

-1. Select your maker environment that you will deploy the ALM Accelerator for Advanced Makers into
+1. Select your maker environment that you will deploy the ALM Accelerator for Makers into

 1. Navigate to Data -> Connections